Jaccorot/NewBlog/README.md

 NewBlog
-Try to create a website with django Day 1:Create the project
+   To make a blog that with django.